-On May 3, 2023, our Board of Directors approved an increase in the repurchase authorization amount under the Repurchase Program from \$500.0 million to \$1.0 billion and extended the program expiration date to December 2025.
-On February 13, 2024, our Board of Directors approved an increase in the repurchase authorization amount under the Repurchase Program from \$1.0 billion to \$1.75 billion.
-To date, we have purchased approximately 19,695,553 shares of PBF Energy's Class A common stock under the Repurchase Program for \$847.5 million, inclusive of commissions paid, through open market transactions.
+Our Repurchase Program currently allows for repurchases up to \$1.75 billion and has a program expiration date of December 2025.
+To date, we have purchased approximately 21,072,777 23,113,897 shares of PBF Energy's Class A common stock under the Repurchase Program for \$914.0 \$989.0 million, inclusive of commissions paid, through open market transactions.
 We may make additional share repurchases in the future, but we are not obligated to purchase any shares under the Repurchase Program, and repurchases could be suspended or discontinued at any time without prior notice.